JuliaPalacios/Covid19_Analyses/README.md

 # Covid-19 Genetic Epidemiology Analyses

-In this repository we report our analyses of publicly available genomic sequences of Human h-Cov19.
+In this repository we report our code and analyses of publicly available genomic sequences of Human h-Cov19.
 All the data used here is provided by the laboratories that kindly shared information through GISAID.
-We cannot share the input datafile, however please refer to Data pre-processing to generate the fasta file: aligned.fasta.
-Pre-processing relies on https://github.com/nextstrain/ncov .
-We are thankful for their effort and for making their work publicly available.

 This is an ongoing project.
 Please refer to [todo](https://github.com/JuliaPalacios/Covid19_Analyses/tree/master/todo) if you would like to contribute on a certain topic.

-1. Data pre-processing.
-We need to download the msa and metadata files directly from GISAID.
-Sequences are already aligned.
-We need to place those files in the data folder.
-We then need to run *quality_check.R*.
+Data Last update: July 18, 2020.

+0. Data update.
+We are processing data on Sherlock.
+Deposit the msa.fasta and metadata.tsv files from Gisaid into a folder named with the current date in /home/groups/juliapr/covid19/alignment/data/

+1. *Data pre-processing*.
+This code is available on Sherlock: /home/groups/juliapr/covid19/alignment/code/.
+Edit quality_check.R to change the name of the data folder. ml R
+Rscript quality_check.R > outqual20200618
 This code will place two new files in your data folder.

 2. *sites_ref.R* removes sites that are not in the reference sequence and *subset_filter.R* will filter sites that have more than 20% of missing data.